HPCI-Lab/yProv-CLI/README.md

 **Commands**:

-* `activities`: Operations on activities of a specific document
+* `activities`: Operations on activities of a specific...
 * `agents`: Operations on agents of a specific document
 * `auth`: User management
-* `check`: Check if the service is active and running
+* `check`: Check if the service is active and running.
-* `config`: Configure yProv-CLI configuration file
+* `config`: Configure yProv-CLI configuration file.
 * `documents`: Operations on documents
 * `elements`: Operations on elements of a specific document
 * `entities`: Operations on entities of a specific document
-* `relations`: Operations on relations of a specific document
+* `relations`: Operations on relations of a specific...

 ## `yprov-cli activities`